np3m/e4mma/doc/trans.rst

 ========================

 It is useful to be able to convert derivative operators between the various sets of composition variables.
+In the relations below, we omit the "bars" and simply write :math:`n_n,n_p` for :math:`\bar{n}_n,\bar{n}_p`.
+In other words, all of the nucleon densities below are presumed to include nucleons both inside and outside of nuclei.

 Converting between :math:`(n_n,n_p)` and :math:`(n_B,n_e)`
 ----------------------------------------------------------